telerik/blazor-docs/components/tabstrip/persist-content.md

 # TabStrip Persist Content

-By default, the content of a Tab is rendered in the DOM when this Tab is active.
-Once it is deactivated, its content is disposed and re-initialized again when the user selects the corresponding tab.
+The TabStrip always renders the content of a Tab when this Tab becomes active.
+Once the Tab is deactivated, its content is disposed and re-initialized again when the user selects the corresponding Tab later.

-To keep the Tab content in the DOM at all times, set the `PersistContent` boolean attribute of the TabStrip to `true`.
+To keep Tab content in the DOM after the Tab is deactivated, set the `PersistContent` boolean parameter of the TabStrip to `true`.
 In this way the inactive TabStrip content will be hidden with CSS.

 >caption Persist the TabStrip content